muhammadrisma/todo-app-golang/README.md

 Prerequisites:
 1. Golang
-2. Docker installed on your system
+2. Basic knowledge Docker,and Docker installed on your system
 3. Xampp or others